ROZALIYA0206/whitepaper/technical.md

 #### No Miners

-Because consensus lies in the validators (NODES) with no mining required, we are able to have blazing fast transaction speeds.
+Because consensus lies in the validators (NODES) with no mining required, we are able to have blazing fast transaction speeds while not having to worry about scalability.

 # 3. Releases